turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 <section class="checks-for-understanding">

 ### Exit Ticket
-What are the 2 ways of destructuring objects?
+What is a way of destructuring an object?
 </section>

 ## Additional Resources